 Sometimes the symptoms of Dupuytren Contracture can resemble other diseases like arthritis or trigger finger.
 Nodules can be from other causes like a ganglion cyst or De Quervain’s tendonitis.
 Therefore, it is important to have a consultation with the hand surgeons at South County Orthopedic Specialists (SCOS).
-Both Dr. Kyle W. Coker and Dr. Lonnie Moskow are Board Certified by the American Board of Orthopaedic Surgery and hold specialty certifications in hand and wrist surgery.
+Both Dr. Lonnie J. Moskow and Dr. Amar A. Patel are Board Certified by the American Board of Orthopaedic Surgery and hold specialty certifications in hand and wrist surgery.
 They will discuss a patient’s medical and family history and conduct a physical exam during a consultation.
 Imaging studies may be necessary in obtaining a correct diagnosis.
 After obtaining a diagnosis, the doctors at SCOS will discuss the most appropriate method to treat this disease based on each patient’s stage and pattern of the disease and whether it affects the joints.

 Our goal is to provide our patients with excellent diagnostic and surgical skills and expertise as well as the compassionate care so important to both physician and patient satisfaction.
 At SCOS, we offer the full gamut of treatment options for Dupuytren’s contracture including percutaneous fasciotomies limited fasciotomies and Xiaflex injections, which are all performed in the office.
 We also specialize in the open treatment for severe Dupuytren’s contracture performed in an outpatient surgery setting and provide hand therapy in the office so that there is a close collaboration with the entire postoperative treatment.